Zoe Heriot: Other appearances

 An older Zoe is reunited with the Doctor in his sixth incarnation in Legend of the Cybermen, where she returns to the Land of Fiction after she is nearly converted by the Cybermen after leaving the Doctor, her attempt to trap the Cybermen in the Land resulting in the universe being endangered by the risk that the Cybermen will harness the computer that controls the Land and use that to influence the imagination of the entire universe.
 After Zoe draws the Doctor into the Land, she created a fictional duplicate of Jamie to protect the Doctor until he learns the full situation and helps Zoe drive the Cybermen out, at the cost of Zoe losing her memories again as the Doctor takes her home.
-Zoe and Jamie also meet the Sixth Doctor in the audio Last of the Cybermen, but in this case the Sixth Doctor has swapped with the Second shortly before the events of "The War Games", the Doctor's attempt to change his personal history to let his companions keep their memories failing when history is 'reset' as the Second Doctor returns to his proper place in history..
+Zoe and Jamie also meet the Sixth Doctor in the audio Last of the Cybermen, but in this case the Sixth Doctor has swapped with the Second shortly before the events of "The War Games", the Doctor's attempt to change his personal history to let his companions keep their memories failing when history is 'reset' as the Second Doctor returns to his proper place in history.

-The novelisation of the TV serial The Mind Robber mentions, in passing, that Zoe discussed that adventure "long afterwards", suggesting that she eventually recovered some or all of her lost memories.
+The novelisation of the TV serial The Mind Robber mentions, in passing; that Zoe discussed that adventure "long afterwards", suggesting that she eventually recovered some or all of her lost memories.

-Wendy Padbury returned to Doctor Who as an illusory image of Zoe in the 20th anniversary episode, The Five Doctors.